the-ahuja-lab/MutAIverse/README.md

 from MutAIverse import Mapper
 Mapper.load_library()
 ```
-The function fetches the library data to be used by the Mapper module in future
+The function fetches the library data (1.5G) to be used by the Mapper module in the future.

 ### Brute force Approach
 Cosine Similarity-based mapping